lsst-sqre/phalanx/docs/about/repository.rst

 :bdg-link-primary-line:`Browse charts/ on GitHub <https://github.com/lsst-sqre/phalanx/tree/main/charts>`

-This directory contains shared charts used by multiple Phalanx applications, but not generally useful enough to warrant separate publication in a proper Helm chart repository.
+This directory contains Helm charts shared by multiple Phalanx applications that are not generally useful enough to warrant separate publication in a proper Helm chart repository.

 In some cases, several Phalanx applications should use common Helm templates to avoid duplication.
 The best way to do this within Helm is to use a subchart.